Multilevel Monte Carlo Variational Inference: Introduction

 \section{Introduction}

-Variational inference (VI)~\cite{Jordan99} has been successful in the context of approximate Bayesian inference.
-The object of VI is to seek a distribution, from a variational family of distributions, that best approximates an intractable posterior distribution~\cite{Miller17}.
-Unfortunately, because of the very high complexity of recent models such as Bayesian neural networks, the objective function of VI itself is often intractable and can not be computed in a closed form.
-In this case, we often use stochastic gradient methods called Monte Carlo variational inference (MCVI) or black box variational inference~\cite{Ranganath14}.
-However, the stochastic gradient obtained with Monte Carlo approximation may cause slow convergence because of the high-variance.
-Therefore, the variance of the stochastic gradient estimator needs to be controlled carefully to make MCVI useful.
+Variational inference (VI)~\citep{Jordan99} has been successfully used in the context of approximate Bayesian inference.
+The object of VI is to seek a distribution from a variational family of distributions that best approximates an intractable posterior distribution~\citep{Miller17}.
+Unfortunately, the objective function of VI itself is often intractable and cannot be optimized in a closed form in modern complex models such as Bayesian neural networks.
+In this case, we often optimize the objective function based on the stochastic gradient estimated on the Monte Carlo samples from the variational distribution, which is called Monte Carlo variational inference (MCVI) or black box variational inference~\citep{Ranganath14}.
+However, the stochastic gradient obtained with Monte Carlo approximation causes a slow convergence owing to the high variance.
+Therefore, the variance of the stochastic gradient estimator should be controlled carefully to make MCVI useful.

-There are two standard MCVI gradient estimators: the score function gradient estimator~\cite{Paisley12, Ranganath14} and the reparameterized gradient estimator~\cite{Titsias14,Rezende14,Kingma14}.
-The score function gradient estimator can be applied to both discrete and continuous random variables, but it often has high variance.
-In contrast, the reparameterized gradient estimator often has a lower variance for continuous random variables.
-Recently, \citet{Ruiz2016b} bridged these two gradient estimators.
-In addition, \citet{tokui16} and \citet{Jang17} proposed a reparameterization trick for discrete or categorical variables.
-Moreover, the theoretical properties of the reparameterized gradient have been analyzed recently~\cite{Xu19, Domke19}.
-As a result, the reparameterized gradient has become a more practical way to reduce the variance of a gradient estimator.
+There are two standard MCVI gradient estimators: the score function gradient estimator~\citep{Paisley12, Ranganath14} and the reparameterized gradient estimator~\citep{Titsias14,Rezende14,Kingma14}.
+The score function gradient estimator is a general tool for MCVI, which can be applied to both discrete and continuous random variables; however, it often has high variance, and the training becomes difficult~\citep{Buchholz18a}.
+In contrast, the reparameterized gradient estimator often has a lower variance for continuous random variables, although it is restricted to models where the variational family can be reparametrized via a differentiable mapping.
+Recently, there has been extensive research on making the reparameterized gradient estimator a more general tool, including a unified view of these two gradient estimators provided by \citet{Ruiz2016b}.
+For example, \citet{tokui16} and \citet{Jang17} proposed a reparameterization trick for discrete or categorical variables.
+Furthermore, \citet{tucker17} proposed a low-variance reparameterized gradient estimation method for discrete latent variables. \cite{Will18} presented a general method for unbiased gradient estimation of black-box functions and applied it to discrete variational inference and reinforcement learning.
+Moreover, the theoretical properties of the reparameterized gradient have been actively analyzed recently~\citep{Xu19, Domke19}.
+Owing to these studies, the use of the reparameterized gradient has become a more practical way to reduce the variance of gradient estimators.